 When To Plant Broccoli

 Broccoli does not generally do well in hot weather.
-While there are more heat-tolerant types being developed on the market, it is still recommended to plant your crops in the early spring, for an early summer crop before the temperature warms up, or planting in the summer for a fall harvest.
+While there some varieties with higher heat tolerance being developed on the market, it is still recommended to plant your crops in the early spring, for an early summer crop before the temperature warms up, or planting in the fall for a early winter harvest.
+Here are a few timing options:

 Prepping Your Planting Site